A Conversation with Tree (Dennis Rubenstein): San Francisco's Free Farm

 It was on a bright Sunday afternoon when I paid my first visit to the Free Farm stand in San Francisco's Mission District where my friend Pancho introduced me to Tree, the Free Farm's founder.
 As I walked toward Parque Ninos Unidos looking for the stand, I spotted a queue of people along the sidewalk and leading into the park.
 I knew I'd found the place.

-When an article about Tree and the Free Farm appeared in the San Francisco Chronicle, I thought maybe the time had come.
-I wanted to meet Tree myself to see if an interview could be arranged.
-And so I found myself at the park.
+When an article about Tree and the Free Farm appeared in the San Francisco Chronicle, I knew the time had come.
+I wanted to meet Tree myself, and so I found myself at the park.
 I soon spotted Pancho and asked, "Where's Tree?"
-He pointed and looking through a clutch of people I spotted an inconspicuous, bearded man with a bucket hat, talking with someone.
+He pointed and, among a clutch of people, I spotted an inconspicuous, bearded man.
 "That's Tree."

 Soon Pancho was introducing us.
 Tree was friendly and open, and also busy keeping his eye on things.
 We made an appointment to meet at Tree's apartment later that same day.
 Pancho then introduced me to a couple of volunteers.
 Both were students of Stanford professor Page Chamberlin, a strong supporter of the Free Farm.

 Cutting to the chase, a few hours later, I arrived at Tree's Mission District address where he was unloading boxes of produce with the help of a couple of volunteers.
 Unlike the other buildings pressed against each other and sitting up against the sidewalk, at the front of Tree's place a tree grew vibrantly from some hidden patch of earth.
 And I noticed an artichoke plant in a small square of earth that had been liberated from the concrete.